 The Outsourced Accountant Chairman Nick Sinclair recently held a webinar on futureproofing the accounting workforce.
 In this episode, he discussed various topics ranging from the current challenges facing the accounting industry to effective strategies firms can implement to some case studies of leading accounting firms.

 Most firms experience capacity issues (80%).
 In fact, it’s the biggest issue for firms looking to grow.
 They don’t have time to plan because they are stuck with running the business.
 There is no time to rise above the day-to-day work.
-Building a global team can help you build capacity.
-It will also do the following:

 - Improve team productivity